Guacamole: An Ancient and Beloved Dish

 Debates Around Guacamole

-Guacamole is the subject of much debate, particularly over what constitutes an “authentic” recipe.
+Guacamole is the subject of much debate, particularly over what constitutes an "authentic" recipe.
 Some purists argue that adding tomatoes or garlic takes the dish away from its traditional roots.
-These debates illustrate people's passion for this dish and the importance of culinary tradition.
+These debates illustrate people's passion for the dish and the importance of culinary tradition.

 The Molcajete: More than a Tool, a Tradition